 Adaxes supports the following authenticator apps: Google Authenticator, Authy, Microsoft Authenticator, Okta Verify, OneLogin Protect, Auth0 Guardian and Duo Mobile.

 By using SAML authentication you can integrate Adaxes with your corporate identity provider to enable single sign-on for the Web Interface.
 This way users will be able to sign in with the same authentication mechanisms they use within the rest of your organization without the need to provide credentials every time they access the Web Interface.

-Adaxes can communicate with any identity provider that supports the SAML 2.0 protocol, including Okta, OneLogin, Auth0, Azure AD, Duo, ADFS and others.
+Adaxes can communicate with any identity provider that supports the SAML 2.0 protocol, including Okta, OneLogin, Auth0, Microsoft Entra ID, Duo, ADFS and others.